 The loss of stores shipped on the Wahine threw an unplanned and additional task onto the RNZAOC.
 Within fourteen days, RNZAOC units would assemble and pack the required replacement stores to ensure that no hardship would be occasioned to the Force in Korea.
 The replacement stores were dispatched by sea from Auckland on 4 September 1951.

-During this period the RNZAIOC provide the following reinforcements to Kayforce;
+During this period, the RNZAOC provide the following reinforcements to Kayforce;

 - Lance Corporal Owen Fowell